gerd-moellmann/emacs-with-cl-packages/README.md

 ### Install (optional) libraries

-If you like native-compilation, tree-sitter support, and RSVG (all recommended), first install those with:
+If you'd like to build with tree-sitter support, native-compilation, and RSVG (all recommended), first install the necessary libraries:

 ```bash
 brew install tree-sitter libgccjit librsvg